 Ian Sullivan joined SFLC in 2005 after working as a paralegal.
 He received his undergraduate degree in Philosophy from Columbia College.
 In addition to his work with SFLC, Ian is the Executive Director of the Wikiotics Foundation, an educational non-profit that builds free software for language instruction.
-He also serves on the boards of the Protocol Freedom Information Foundation and CIVX.
+He also serves on the board of the Protocol Freedom Information Foundation.
 His personal blog is available at churchkey.org.

 Eben Moglen | Chairman